Derby Rowing Club

-Derby Rowing Club is a rowing club on the River Derwent, based at Darley Grove, Darley Abbey, Derby, Derbyshire.
+Derby Rowing Club is a rowing club on the River Derwent, based at Darley Grove, Darley Abbey, Derby, Derbyshire, England.

-The History
+History

 Derby Rowing Club was founded by a few friends who wanted to row.
-They worked for the train network and met in a pub by St. Mary's bridge each week before deciding that they wanted to start rowing.
+They worked for the train network and met in a pub by St. Mary's Bridge each week before deciding that they wanted to start rowing.
+During November 1857 the Derby Rowing Club was formed with upwards of 20 members.
 Initially, they rented some land by the river from the rail company and made a small boathouse (which was called the shed).
+The Derby Regatta was inaugurated in June 1859, with the course set from Darley to St. Mary's Bridge.

+At some point after 1878, a boathouse was erected under the Great Northern Railway Bridge at a cost of £5 and the club had headquarters at the Dolphin Inn on Queen Street.
+Charles Moore joined the club in 1892 and in 1939 was recorded as one of the oldest active rowing club members.

+After many years of attempting to build a new boathouse, including plans scrapped due to the outbreak of World War II, the club finally opened a new £6,000 brick building on 26 June 1963.

 Over time expansion was needed and one cold winter when the river froze, the clubhouse was moved across to the other side of the river, where it is located today.
-Throughout the years, many improvements have been made, the latest of which is the addition of an extension which is now our erg room and many boats have been added to our fleet.
-Our members have competed at the highest levels with members racing in the Boat Race, World Championships and at Henley Royal Regatta.
+Throughout the years, many improvements have been made, the latest of which is the addition of an extension which is an erg room and many boats have been added to the fleet.
+Club members have competed at the highest levels with members racing in the Boat Race, World Championships and at Henley Royal Regatta.